Easy Swiss Steak Recipe: A Hearty Cube Steak

 Instead of talking about how this meal is like a blue-plate special since it’s really not, let’s talk about how much I used to love divided plates.
 When I was a kid, if I could have had a divided plate at every meal (dinner at least), I would have been in heaven.

-How to Make the Easy Swiss Steak Recipe
+How to Make this Easy Swiss Steak Recipe

 This Swiss steak is easy, low in fat, and loaded with tomato flavor.
 It tastes a bit like a beef stew but with a different texture from the cube steaks instead of chunks of stew meat.
-It calls for a whole can of tomato paste, but it would also be great for using the rest of a can after you’ve used a tablespoon for something else and don’t know what to do with the rest.
-I haven’t tried this one in the slow cooker, but I don’t see why it wouldn’t work great cooked on low all day.
-If you try it, let me know how it goes!
+It calls for a whole can of tomato paste, but it would also be great for using up the rest of a can after you’ve used a tablespoon for something else and don’t know what to do with the rest.

 This Easy Swiss Steak is a low-fat dinner loaded with tomato flavor.